Executive Training Program on Sustainable Investments in Agriculture

-Increased investment in agriculture can accelerate sustainable development and help to meet growing food security needs at domestic, regional, and global levels.
+Increased international investment in agriculture can accelerate sustainable development and help to meet growing food security needs at domestic, regional, and global levels.
 Yet, if not structured equitably or regulated carefully, investments can also lead to social and environmental degradation.
 These risks have only heightened as investments in land for agriculture have become increasingly attractive to foreign investors and host countries alike.

-In seeking to promote responsible investment in agriculture and encourage sustainable development, countries face both challenges and opportunities.
+In seeking to promote responsible international investment in agriculture and encourage sustainable development, countries face both challenges and opportunities.
 These include: developing robust legal and fiscal frameworks; negotiating equitable deals with investors; leveraging investments for greater sustainable development outcomes; and mitigating environmental impacts while protecting human rights.

 The program adopts an interdisciplinary approach to sustainable investments in agriculture.
 It provides an overview of pressing issues related to agricultural investments, as well as an introduction to relevant practical skills.
 The overarching goal of the course is to equip participants with the knowledge and skills necessary to support responsible agricultural investment, and to facilitate a rich dialogue about best practices from around the globe.
-By working through real case studies with practitioners and experts in the field, participants will focus on how to use analytical tools and frameworks to harness agricultural investments for sustainable development.
+By working through case studies with practitioners and experts in the field, participants will focus on how to use analytical tools and frameworks to harness international agricultural investments for sustainable development.

 The 2016 Executive Training Program brochure is available for download here.

 This interdisciplinary program is designed for mid-level public sector officials and civil society representatives from low- and middle-income countries, whose responsibilities relate to investments, agriculture, land or rural development.
 A select number of representatives from development agencies and the private sector may also be admitted.
 (Please note that all participants must be able to read and communicate in English.)